Asual

 $.address.tracker(value) Returns: jQuery Address

 Sets a function for page view tracking.
-By default both 'urchinTracker' and 'pageTracker._trackPageview' are automatically invoked if they exist in the page.
+Google Analytics tracking is automatically invoked if it exists in the page.

 $.address.value() Returns: String